 I also love that they’re baked for easy cleanup.

-I try to avoid pan frying meatballs in general just because it’s SO MUCH messier.
+I try to avoid pan-frying meatballs, because it’s usually a little messier.
 Surprisingly, I don’t adore cleaning splatter off the stovetop and counters.
-I also don’t love scrubbing sheet pans either, so I usually use parchment paper (slightly more eco-friendly than tin foil), and once the drippings cool off, I just roll it up and throw it away, so it really takes almost no time at all to clean up.
+I also don’t love scrubbing sheet pans either, so I normally line a baking sheet with parchment paper (slightly more eco-friendly than tin foil).
+Once the drippings cool off, I just roll it up and throw it away, so it really takes almost no time at all to clean up.

 You can make them in advance.